atomisthq/docs/docs/user/admin/integrations/supported-integrations.md

 You can integrate Atomist with a custom CI tool by invoking Atomist hooks to send events around build and artifact creation.

+!!!
+Note
-!!! note CI tools are great for building and generating artifacts, but they're often abused as a PaaS for `bash`.
+    CI tools are great for building and generating artifacts, but they're often abused as a PaaS for `bash`.
 If you find your CI usage has you programming in `bash` or YML, consider whether invoking such operations from Atomist event handlers might be a better model.

 You can also use Atomist generators to create pre-defined CI files, and Atomist editors to keep them in synch, minimizing inconsistency across all your